cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-irtf-cfrg-bbs-per-verifier-linkability.md

                      to an empty string.
 - ph (OPTIONAL), an octet string containing the presentation header.
 If not supplied, it defaults to an empty string.
+- nym_secrets (REQUIRED), the vector of nym secret scalars, known to prover.
+- context_id (REQUIRED), an octet string.
 - messages (OPTIONAL), a vector of octet strings.
 If not supplied, it defaults to the empty array "()".
 - committed_messages (OPTIONAL), a vector of octet strings.
 If not